Pediatric Echocardiography Z-Score Calculator

 - Clear departure from normal; requires explanation and management plan

-- LV dilatation (LVID-d Z-score >2.0): Indicates LV dysfunction; initiate or escalate medical therapy (ACE inhibitor, beta-blocker, diuretic if fluid overloaded)
+- LV dilatation (LVIDd Z-score >+2.0): Consider initiating or escalating medical therapy (ACE inhibitor, beta-blocker, diuretic if fluid overloaded)

-- Aortic root dilatation (Z-score >2.5): Consider connective tissue disorder (Marfan, Loeys-Dietz), familial aortic aneurysm; monitor for progression; restrict strenuous activity
+- Aortic root dilatation (Z-score >+2.5): Consider connective tissue disorder (Marfan, Loeys-Dietz), bicuspid aortic valve; monitor for progression

 - Requires urgent management and possible escalation of therapy

-- RV dilatation Z-score >3: Indicates RV dysfunction from pulmonary hypertension, chronic lung disease, or cardiomyopathy; assess etiology; may require advanced imaging (cardiac CT, hemodynamic catheterization) and specialized therapy
+- RV dilatation Z-score >+3: Assess etiology (pulmonary hypertension, chronic lung disease, cardiomyopathy); may require advanced imaging (cardiac MRI, hemodynamic catheterization)

 - Immediate action required

-- Daily monitoring; serial imaging as clinically indicated (may be continuous if on mechanical support)
+- Frequent monitoring; serial imaging as clinically indicated

 Etiology-Specific Interpretation